sneakin-allie/node-postgress-challenge/README.md

 # node-postgress-challenge

 1) Create a user in postgres
-2) Create a database and set the user as the owner
+2) Create a database called sportsdb and set the user as the owner
 3) Modify the .env file with the user and database that you created
 4) Install the dependencies
 5) Run the migrations